 Is Spinach Poisonous To Guinea Pigs?

-Make sure you don’t feed your guinea pig too much spinach leaves (or cooked or baby spinach leaves), as we said spinach should be present in the guinea pig’s diet but make sure you feed them in small quantities.
+Make sure you don’t feed your guinea pig with too much spinach (or baby spinach leaves).

-The spinach contains a lot of vitamins and minerals, but guinea pigs cannot handle large quantities of it and that’s why you should also feed your guinea pig with other cooked green veggies in moderation.
+Spinach contains a lot of vitamins and minerals, but guinea pigs cannot handle large quantities of it and that’s why you should also feed your guinea pig with other green veggies in moderation.

-Other leafy greens also include lots of vitamin C, so you won’t have to worry about a deficiency in guinea pigs.
+Most leafy greens contain sufficient amounts of vitamins, so you won’t have to worry about vitamin C deficiency in guinea pigs.

-All that washed down with a good supply of clean, fresh water and your guinea pig will be happily causing mischief with your family for many years to come.
+Make sure that your guinea pig has plenty of hay and clean, fresh water readily available at all times, and your guinea pig will be happily causing mischief with your family for many years to come.